 Experts, who also volunteered their time, included staff and members of the New York State Department of Environmental Conservation, Hofstra University, the Long Island Botanical Society, New York Botanical Garden, SUNY Farmingdale and the U.S. Fish and Wildlife Service.
 Among the 514-species documented that day were six mammals, seven fish, 54 birds, 337 plants and 103 arthropods.
 (These animals, including insects and spiders and crustaceans, have an exoskeleton, a segmented body and paired jointed appendages.)

 While none of the species observed is threatened or endangered, several observations were noteworthy.
 One-flowered cancer-root (Orobanche uniflora), for example, observed at Planting Fields, is unusual, according to naturalist Rich Kelly, who was instrumental in organizing the BioBlitz.
-Black ash (Fraxinus nigra), we were told by the New York Botanical Garden’s Daniel Atha, “is a boreal, swamp species that survives in isolated pockets south of the glacial boundary.
+Black ash (Fraxinus nigra), we were told by the New York Botanical Garden’s Daniel Atha, “is a boreal, swamp species that survive in isolated pockets south of the glacial boundary.
 Like all American ash species, it is threatened by the Emerald Ash Borer.”
 Also, significant, commented NYS Department of Environmental Conservation Aquatic Biologist Heidi O’Riordan, was “finding several age classes of healthy brook trout.
 They are our state fish and require nearly pristine waters for survival.
-There are widespread efforts up and down the coast to protect the existing populations and restore populations where they were historically.
+There are widespread efforts up and down the coast to protect the existing populations and restore populations where they were historical.
 The population there has been supplemented by stockings from Cold Spring Harbor Fish Hatchery and Aquarium, but they are surviving and reproducing on their own” in Beaver Brook.
 In addition, while leading an exploration of Hope Goddard Iselin Preserve botanist Andy Greller, also a BioBlitz planner, found a large patch of pipsissewa (Chimaphila umbellata) called it a “shocker”, saying he’d “never seen more anywhere.”

 At midday, we gathered at the Hay Barn at Planting Fields, where park visitors visiting our information table learned about the vital Beaver Brook corridor and the diverse wildlife and plant communities it supports and from where Rich Kelly launched a walk in the Arboretum’s Synoptic Garden.